The Fog Knows Your Name

-A two hour long freeform game about members of a k-pop boy group struggling with balancing their ambitions with the sacrifices they have made for their careers.
+A two hour long freeform LARP about members of a k-pop boy group struggling with balancing their ambitions with the sacrifices they have made for their careers.
 Recipient of the 2017 Golden Cobra Challenge award for Best Game That Incorporates Meaningful, Non-Romantic Relationships.
 You can find the original version of the game on the Golden Cobra website here.

 The year is 1986.
 You are a student at Greenwood High School, focused on living your own life while navigating the inescapable social structures that dictate your daily interactions there.